-Nowadays some roofing firms get more phone calls about roof moss then anything else.
+Nowadays some roofing firms get more phone calls about roof moss than anything else.

 In fact, an entirely new industry has been created – the roof cleaning/coating industry – which never existed previously as there was very little moss/algae growing on roofs.

-Go check out old photos of houses from pre-1980’s, very few will have any significant moss growth on the roof tiles.
+Go check out old photos of houses from the pre-1980s, very few will have any significant moss growth on the roof tiles.
 The same houses today will probably be experiencing at least some growth.

 The current roof moss epidemic is a direct result of the cleaner air we now enjoy in western Europe.

 Will Moss Damage My Roof?